-My mom saved all the letters I wrote her and gave them back to me as a remembrance of the time I spent in Europe.
+My mom saved all the letters I wrote to her and gave them back to me as a remembrance of the time I spent in Europe.
 This is an envelope from one of the letters I sent.
 Think it was a nice touch to write “Starving Child” in the return address slot?
 Probably not …

 This is one of the few dozen letters I wrote home.
 It is written on the thinnest paper you can imagine and with the smallest handwriting ever because mailing a letter from Europe cost a lot of money to a student who was counting their pennies (or pence, pfennig, lire, etc.).
 I’m not entirely sure my parents could even read this letter.